thefork-widgets/widget-selector-facebook-and-instagram/README.md

 2 - Paste the code in GA(TFM) just in one of the restaurants.

-3 - Choose promoter link for the installation on the website.
-If the widget it's installed on FB/Instagram the selector will be also displayed automatically there.
+3 - Install the reservation button of that restaurant on FB/Instagram.
+The selector will be displayed automatically there.